Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Sensor gain calibration solvers

 The choice of parameter $\regp$ is crucial because it controls the rank sparsity of the estimation $\mgainsest$.
 First, it is possible to derive the upper bound value $\regp_{\text{max}}$ beyond which the rank is null, \textit{i.e.} $\mgainsest = \zeros_{\nbsensors \times \nbsensors}$.
 At convergence -- for $k \rightarrow \infty$ -- we have the equality $\mgains^{[\infty]} = \prox_{\stepgrad \regp_{\text{max}} \fpenalty_i} \left(\mgains^{[\infty]} - \stepgrad \nabla \lsloss(\mgains^{[\infty]}) \right)$.
 Solving the equation for $\mgains^{[\infty]} = \zeros_{\nbsensors \times \nbsensors}$ gives

-where $\|\bM\|_2$ denotes the maximal singular value of $\bM$.
-The authors suggest creating a regularization path, run the solver first with $\regp = \regp_{\text{max}} - 1\cdot10^{-6}$, then decrease the value of $\regp$ iteratively, and finally choose the smallest one which preserves $\mgainsest$ with rank one.
+.
+The authors suggest creating a regularization path, run the solver first with $\regp = \regp_{\text{max}} - 1\cdot10^{-6}$, then decrease the value of $\regp$ iteratively (e.g. following a geometric series), and finally choose the smallest one which preserves $\mgainsest$ with rank one.
 By doing so, the biasing effect of the penalty term on the estimation is reduced.
 We emphasize that this suggestion is empirical, and that the optimal choice of $\regp$ still remains a general open problem.